NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 **PostgreSQL**: the installation of PosgreSQL is bit complicated.
 If you do not have PostgreSQL installed, please take a close look at Lecture18_Postgres_Database_setup.pdf and follow the instruction step by step!

 After successfully install PostgreSQL, you need to create a database to run SI508-FinalProject files.
-The name should be **si508_final_project**.
+The name of database should be **si508_final_project**.

 1) To run the server, please type **pg_ctl -D /usr/local/var/postgres start**